The RAVEN AUDIO Blackhawk Limited Edition Tube Integrated Amp Review

 So here I am, with an all tube, made in the USA integrated and its beating my $10,000 McIntosh in sound.
 Now, it’s not HUGE but when a little affordable amp like the Raven can beat a McIntosh statement piece in SOUND, then it has my head thinking….“what do the higher end Raven amps sound like!?!?!?:”

 I mean, seriously.

 Where the Raven falls short in comparison to my McIntosh is in features, as the Raven Blackhawk LE has none.
 Just 5 inputs, a volume and input selector and sub out.
 No DAC, no Phono stage and no fancy tricks.
 THIS IS GOOD though as the more pure an amp is, the better it should sound, in theory.
 The RAVEN Blackhawk LE is also all hand wired which is also fantastic.
-Most companies these days have all went to boards..and the sound has suffered for it.
+Most companies these days have all went to circuit boards.

 VS: CARY SLI80 – AYON ORION III – RAVEN BLACKHAWK LE

 It’s all well and good to make a sound comparison to the McIntosh but the MA8000 is such a different amp and serves so many purposes that for many it is well worth the $10k, even me.
 But what about comparing the Raven to amps in the same class?
 This is where the RAVEN shows its stuff, in a huge way.